 - Will outside of school activities keep your child from having a lot of test dates that work?

-- Does your student have the potential to be a National Merit Finalist?
+- Does your student have the potential to be a National Merit Finalist (>1300 on PSAT as a 10th grader)?
 Taking the SAT is great prep for the PSAT test.

 For a free timeline for your student to follow to be college-ready, email me through my website at www.jenhensonactprep.com and ask for the high school checklist.